Deformations of Dolbeault cohomology classes: Concluding remarks

 \section{Concluding remarks}

-We see that the theory developed in this paper provides a general framework for proving deformation invariance of the dimensions of Dolbeault cohomology groups.
 Besides Siu's conjecture about the deformation invariance of plurigenera for K\"ahler manifold, it was asked by Huybrechts~\cite[pp.\,145]{Huy95} whether the dimension of $H^{1}(X, T_{X}^{1,0}\otimes \Omega_{X})$ is a deformation invariant for Calabi-Yau manifolds.
 It seems that methods are still lacking to solve the extension equation (as a special type of the $\bar{\partial}$-equation) in these cases.

 It should be possible to establish a similar theory for more general vector bundles.
 The most general case would be when the complex structure on $X$ and the vector bundle structure on $E$ varies simultaneously, i.e. deformation of pairs~\cite{Hua95,IM18,CS14,CS18}.
 Then it seems that we need two Beltrami differentials to capture the deformations, see e.g.~\cite{LT18}.
 The deformations of Bott-Chern cohomology~\cite{Sch07} will be studied in a subsequent work~\cite{Xia19dBC}.
 We also believe there is a similar theory for algebraic deformations where the role of Dolbeault cohomology is replaced by Hochschild cohomology~\cite{HG88}.